zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-tomcat-mysql/intro/intro.md

 ## Java applications on OCI Arm A1 compute platform

 Learn how to build and deploy Java applications as containers on the OCI Arm A1 compute platform.
-You will deploy a Todo application with a database as containers running on the OCI Arm A1 compute platform.
-Additionally, you will use the new set of container tools such as [Podman](podman.io) that are part of the container tools
+You will deploy a Todo application with a database, as containers running on the OCI Arm A1 compute platform.
+Additionally, you will use the new set of container tools such as [Podman](podman.io) that are available in Oracle Linux 8.0

 Estimated time: 45 minutes